Guide summary

 Why it makes the list: Great for couch, class, and travel use if most work is browser-based.

-Who should buy it: Buy this if the best budget 2-in-1 chromebook label matches your real use case and the current offer still fits the right value tier.
+Who should buy it: Buy this if the best budget 2-in-1 chromebook label matches your real use case and the current offer still fits the budget you planned for.
 This page should not push the product just because it is famous; it should push it when the scenario fit is strong.

 Who should skip it: Skip it if The detachable keyboard is not ideal for long writing sessions.